GeminiDRSoftware/GHOSTDR/astrodata_GHOST/docs/progmanuals/GHOST_ProgManual/config.rst

   adjusted_xparams=ghost_format.adjust_model(flat_conv,xparams=xparams,convolve=False,percentage_variation=10)

 The ``percentage_variation`` refers to the percentage range of values that each parameter is allowed to be varied by the matplotlib slider widgets.
+This is set at 10 percent by default and should be enough for small changes.
+Increase if the large adjustment is needed.

-The ``Submit`` button saves the current version of the model onto the calibrations directory.
+If this is performed because of a recent alignment of the instrument, then the ``Submit`` button saves the current version of the model onto the calibrations directory.
 The ``adjust_model`` function is for engineering use only at this stage and the user should not have to see it.

 Once the model is close, the model can be fitted::

-  ghost_format.fit_x_to_image(flat_conv,xparams=adjusted_xparams, decrease_dim=8,inspect=True)
+  fitted_model=ghost_format.fit_x_to_image(flat_conv,xparams=adjusted_xparams, decrease_dim=8,inspect=True)

 This function takes the convolution map and adjusts the model to the local maximum along each order.
-The ``inspect`` parameter set to True displays the result of the fit and, if it is satisfactory, pressing the ``submit`` button again will save it.
+The ``inspect`` parameter set to True displays the result of the fit.

-At this point, the input to the flux extraction code is available for testing.
+At this point, the ``fitted_model`` variable contains the result of the fit and should be used as the input to the flux extraction code.
+This new 2D array should overwrite the current default xmod file for this arm/mode in the correct location.
+At this point it is important to also place it in whatever location has been agreed so that the pipeline uses whichever model is appropriate for any date.